 Admissions process

-The deadline for applying for a September 2024 place has now passed.
-Information on making a late application for a September 2024 secondary school place, including to Archer Academy is available on Barnet’s website.
+Further information on applying for a September 2025 secondary school place, including the Archer Academy, is available on Barnet’s website.

 If you have any questions, please contact our Admissions Officer Sharon Walsh on [email protected] or phone 020 8365 4110.